YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

         -a geo-messenger-k8-sa
     ```

-3. Refresh the browser tap with the messenger app and at some point you'll be redirected to the authentication screen.
+3. Refresh the browser tab with the messenger app and at some point you'll be redirected to the authentication screen.
 That means that the Multi Cluster Ingress started forwarding your requests back to the GKE cluster closest to your physical location.